 Karam BS, Chavez-Moreno A, Koh W, Akar JG, Akar FG.
 Oxidative stress and inflammation as central mediators of atrial fibrillation in obesity and diabetes.
 Cardiovasc Diabetol.
 2017;16(1):120.

 Tadic M, Cuspidi C. Type 2 diabetes mellitus and atrial fibrillation: from mechanisms to clinical practice.
 Archiv Cardiovasc Dis.
 2015;108(4):269–76.

 Kim YG, Han KD, Choi JI, Boo KY, Kim DY, Oh SK, et al. The impact of body weight and diabetes on new-onset atrial fibrillation: a nationwide population based study.
 Cardiovasc Diabetol.
 2019;18(1):128.

 Chan YH, Chang GJ, Lai YJ, Chen WJ, Chang SH, Hung LM, et al. Atrial fibrillation and its arrhythmogenesis associated with insulin resistance.
 Cardiovasc Diabetol.
 2019;18(1):125.

 The authors thank the regional NDR coordinators.
 Editorial assistance was provided by Joseph W. Murphy.

+Open access funding provided by University of Gothenburg.
 This study was financed by grants from the Swedish State under an agreement between the Swedish government and the county councils concerning economic support for Research and Education of Doctors, Region Västra Götaland.